GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

                                                                                                         - · India's National Artificial Intelligence Portal 'INDIAai' was also launched as a one-stop digital platform for AI-related developments in India .
 5 This is a common infrastructure for developers to share tools, data and resources.

 <!-- image -->
-**Image Description:** In this image we can see a yellow color object.
+**AI-Generated Image Description:** In the image there is a yellow object which is in the shape of a hexagon.
 <!-- end image description -->